xraySMULu/project-3/README.md

 ---

-### Data Pre-processing and Gathering Steps
+## Application Development

-For the Mystic AI application, the data and preprocessing steps involve preparing user inputs, managing API responses, and ensuring the generated content is suitable for display.
+For the Mystic AI application, the application development steps involved preparing model prompt, user inputs, managing API responses, and ensuring the generated content is suitable for display.
 Below is an outline of the data and preprocessing steps:

 1. **User Input Handling**:
    - **Input**: Users provide a story genre or theme and their OpenAI API key.